Cynic1254/Block-B-blog/page/index.markdown

     return typeString;
 }
 ```
-This code should be pretty self explanatory, we retrieve the location of the type stored in the Decl and simply copy the text that is at that location in the file.
-Clang includes the static keyword by default which doesn't affect the type at all so we ignore it.
+This code should be self explanatory, we retrieve the location of the type stored in the Decl and simply copy the text that is at that location in the file.
+Clang includes the static keyword by default which doesn't affect the type at all, so we ignore it.

-Finally we will also write some functions which will parse the properties of the current object for reflection.
+Finally, we will also write some functions which will parse the properties of the current object for reflection.
 ```cpp
 std::vector<Property> ASTFileParser::GetProperties(const clang::Decl &decl, std::string keyword) {
     auto line = GetLineAbove(decl);